-Over the years, San Diego Zoo Global has had four tapir species.
+Over the years, San Diego Zoo Wildlife Alliance has cared for four tapir species.
 The first was a Baird’s tapir.
 He arrived in 1925, a gift from the country of Panama.
-In 1940, we received our first pair of Malayan tapirs, which started a very successful breeding program for the species here (31 born at the San Diego Zoo and San Diego Zoo Safari Park).
+In 1940, we received our first pair of Malayan tapirs, which started a very successful breeding program here (31 born at the San Diego Zoo and San Diego Zoo Safari Park).
 One of those first Malayan tapirs was Trudy, who soon earned the nickname Trouble!
-She escaped twice from her habitat; once squeezing through the barrier to her habitat and ending up eye to eye with some surprised hippo neighbors, and another time managing to leave the Zoo entirely, escaping detection for days.
+She escaped twice from her habitat; once squeezing through the edge of her habitat and ending up eye to eye with some surprised hippo neighbors, and another time managing to leave the Zoo entirely, escaping detection for days.
 Finally, the Zoo received a call from a woman shrieking into the phone that a “rhinoceros” was loose in the sewer.
 It was Trudy, who had gotten into a large storm drain!
 She was safely escorted back home.

-In 2005, a Malayan tapir, Rose, was trained to accept ultrasound gel procedures as the veterinarians rubbed her expanding belly when she was expecting a calf.
+In 2005, a Malayan tapir, Rose, learned to voluntarily participate in ultrasound gel procedures as the veterinarians rubbed her expanding belly when she was expecting a calf.
 She was rewarded with bits of banana and lots of chin scratches for allowing staff to check on her calf before he was even born!

-Today, the Zoo has Baird’s tapirs at Elephant Odyssey, where they share their habitat with capybaras—both species have ancestors that once roamed right here in Southern California!
+Today, the Zoo cares for Baird’s tapirs at Elephant Odyssey, where they share their habitat with capybaras—both have ancestors that once roamed right here in Southern California!
 Malayan tapirs lives along Tiger Trail in Lost Forest.